hyperledgendary/fabric-contract-workflow/README.md

 Each organization's Fabric Deployment Workflow would then pull in new versions of this packaged Smart Contract to run as needed

+## Workflow Overview

+Currently just a typescript example, but all would follow the same basic structure

+- _build_ the code as needed and run any unit tests
+- _publishdocker_ create the docker image for use with the k8s builder.   **Only on tagged**
+- _package_ create the Chaincode Package for instaling to a peer **Only on tagged**

+## Typesscript